New York tests doctor who was in West Africa for Ebola

 A woman at the Bellevue information desk identified herself to a staff member as the patient's fianceé.
 She appeared very agitated and declined to comment.

-Spencer's apartment in Manhattan's Harlem neighbourhood was sealed off but the rest of the six-story brick building remained open to residents, health officials said.
+Spencer's apartment in Manhattan's Harlem neighborhood was sealed off but the rest of the six-story brick building remained open to residents, health officials said.

 Three police officers stood outside.
-Neighbours stopped to ask what was going on but did not appear visibly concerned.
+Neighbors stopped to ask what was going on but did not appear visibly concerned.

 Another employee at Bellevue said the hospital's staff had been trained and was well prepared for the possible case.